solidarychain/solidarychain-development-monorepo/DEBUG.md

 It may take a few minutes depending on the chaincode dependencies 2020-02-02 17:39:35.708 WET [chaincodeCmd] checkChaincodeCmdParams -> INFO 001 Using default escc 2020-02-02 17:39:35.708 WET [chaincodeCmd] checkChaincodeCmdParams -> INFO 002 Using default vscc
-Error: could not assemble transaction, err proposal response was not successful, error code 500, msg chaincode with name 'solidary-network-chaincode' already exists
+Error: could not assemble transaction, err proposal response was not successful, error code 500, msg chaincode with name 'solidary-chain-chaincode' already exists
 ```

-> ignore error `Error: could not assemble transaction, err proposal response was not successful, error code 500, msg chaincode with name 'solidary-network-chaincode' already exists`, sometimes it gives that error because we forget to define variable with `CHAINCODE_NAME=solidary-network-chaincode`
+> ignore error `Error: could not assemble transaction, err proposal response was not successful, error code 500, msg chaincode with name 'solidary-chain-chaincode' already exists`, sometimes it gives that error because we forget to define variable with `CHAINCODE_NAME=solidary-chain-chaincode`

 when work appears